fruitTheory/houdini-py/README.md

 A repo for storing houdini scripts - currently:
 - Kitbash  to Solaris
-- Texture to MaterialX importer
+- Textures to MaterialX
 - Megascans toolset
+- Colorspace converter
+- Node class wrapper

 ---
 ### Running from shelf button